Funding for Students Studying to be a Dietitian

 Where to Apply and What to Expect

-One scholarship application form is used for all of the ADAF scholarships.
-Applications are available each year between mid-September and mid-January through the eatright.org website.
-The yearly deadline for posting applications takes place in mid-February.
-Scholarships are then awarded for the proceeding academic year.
-The number of scholarships available and their specific value fluctuate every year.
-For the 2005-2006 academic year, 186 scholarships were awarded in ranging from $500 to $5,000.
-The majority of the scholarships awarded are for the value of $1,000.
+Application for ANDF Scholarships is accomplished online, through a members-only access portal.
+One scholarship application form is used for all of the organization’s scholarships.
+Application materials are available each year between mid-September and mid-January.
+The annual deadline for posting applications falls in mid-February, so that scholarship funding may be applied to fall-semester tuition for the subsequent school year.
+The precise number of scholarships issued, and their specific values fluctuate from year to year.
+One recent year, 186 scholarships were awarded, with values ranging from $500 to $5,000.
+The average scholarship awarded has a value of around $1,000.

 Individual College Department Scholarships